osohq/oso/docs/getting-started/application/index.rst

     <h1>Forbidden</h1>
     <p>Not Authorized!</p>

-We might even consider going a step further and checking that the user is also authorized to view the *returned* expense, by adding another ``authorize`` check on ``"read"`` for the returned expense.

 Summary
 =======

-In this guide, we showed a few example of how to add oso to a more realistic application.
+In this guide, we showed a few examples of how to add oso to a more realistic application.
 We added some route-level authorization to control who is allowed to make requests to certain routes.
 We also used a new ``authorize`` method to make it convenient to add data access controls to our route handlers.